Prevention and Treatment Strategies for Achilles Injury - Part 1

-There are a number of causes and risk factors associated with Achilles Tendonitis.
-One of the most common causes is simply a lack of conditioning.
-If the tendon, and muscles that connect to the tendon, have not been trained or conditioned, this can lead to a weakness that may result in an Achilles injury.
+There are several causes and risk factors associated with Achilles Tendonitis.
+One of the most common causes is a lack of conditioning.
+If the tendon and muscles that connect to the tendon, have not been trained or conditioned, this can lead to a weakness that may result in an Achilles injury.

 Overtraining is also associated with Achilles Tendonitis.
-Doing too much, too soon places excessive strain on the Achilles tendon and doesn't allow the tendon enough time to recovery properly.
+Doing too much too soon places excessive strain on the Achilles tendon and does not allow the tendon enough time to recover properly.
 Over time small tears and general degeneration result in a weakening of the tendon, which leads to inflammation and pain.

 Other causes of Achilles injury include a lack of warming up and stretching.
-Wearing inadequate footwear, running or training on uneven ground, and simply standing on, or in something you're not meant to.
+Wearing inadequate footwear, running or training on the uneven ground, and standing on, or in something, you are not meant to.
 Biomechanical problems such as high arched feet or flat feet can also lead to Achilles injuries.

-In part 2, I will be outlining a comprehensive initial and ongoing treatment program to make recovery from Achilles Tendonitis as quick as possible.
+In part 2, I will be outlining a comprehensive initial and ongoing treatment program to make a recovery from Achilles Tendonitis as quickly as possible.

 This article first appeared in:

 If you quote information from this page in your work, then the reference for this page is: